 • Can have up to 500 rows in the file

-This means that you need the Serial Number, Windows Product ID, Hardware Hash separated by a comma.
+This means you need the Serial Number, Windows Product ID, Hardware Hash separated by a comma.
 You cannot have more than 500 rows/devices in the CSV.

 To get this information for a specific machine, there are a couple of ways :